Metal Buildings & Carports in Michigan

 A critically important factor to consider when customizing your Carport1 Metal Garages or Carports in Michigan is the local climate.
 Our steel structures are strong, sturdy and withstand heavy winds, rains and snow.
 Talk to our professionals to review the construction specifications and ensure that the Carport1 metal building you purchase suits your local weather.

-In areas of Michigan with the hottest months, it’s better to install 14-gauge tubing and 29-gauge for the structure.
+In area of Michigan with the hottest months, it’s better to install 14-gauge tubing and 29-gauge for the structure.
 Areas with heavy rain and snow would need to install a thicker 12-gauge tube.

 If the base and features of your structure are not strong or good enough, heavy winds and storms might blow the metal carport away.
 So, experts would suggest building a metal building on a concrete base.
 Vertical Roof Style or a Boxed Eave can also help strengthen your metal carport.
 You might not want to go with the regular style if you live in a place with bad climatic conditions.

-In areas with heavy snowfall and torrential rain, experts suggest installing stronger metal buildings with a vertical roof style, and A-frame design, and a concrete base.
+On average, Michigan experiences about 19 tornadoes per year.
+In areas with this devastating weather, experts suggest installing stronger metal buildings with a vertical roof and a concrete base.

 If you’re still dubious, you can add more features such as anchors and so forth.
 Anchors help your building to not get blown away by the wind.